Skip to content

 Let me give you an example.
 This baby usually takes 2 naps, and their typical schedule may look like this:

-Normal Schedule
+Text version of Normal Schedule table

 Time Activity